Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Retirement Planners of America Background

 Retirement Planners of America was founded in 2011 as Money Matters with Ken Moraif.
 The firm rebranded to Retirement Planners of America in 2019.
-The employee-owned firm’s principal owners are senior advisors Kenneth A. Moraif, Charles D. Dyer, Jr. and Douglas M. Bartol.
+Today, the firm is owned by a family trust that Moraif controls.

 Retirement Planners of America also offers educational events hosted by industry professionals, client appreciation events and a podcast.
 The firm's founder has hosted the radio show "Money Matters With Ken Moraif" since 1996.

-The firm's namesake and senior advisor Ken Moraif has published a book titled "Buy, Hold and Sell!"
-In this book, Moraif explains why the "buy and hold investment philosophy" is incomplete.
+Moraif has published a book titled "Buy, Hold and Sell!"
+In this book, Moraif argues that the "buy and hold investment philosophy" is incomplete.
 Instead, Moraif advocates for investors having a "proactive plan that includes a sell strategy" so their retirement plans aren't devastated during a bear market.
 These beliefs largely inform the firm’s investing strategy.

 However, the firm works with individual clients to determine an appropriate investment strategy and asset allocation model.
 The firm allocates clients' assets based on their investment strategy, goal or model, and they are free to adjust their asset allocations.
 Typically, Retirement Planners of America recommends mutual funds, variable annuities and fixed annuities.